s-yadav/contextMenu.js/README.md

 ## Notice

-Its a legacy module and I am not maintining this repo currently.
-So only PRs are accepeted.
+This is a legacy module and I am not maintining this repo currently.
+So only new PRs are accepeted.

 contextMenu.js
 ==============